September 13, 2024

 The Map of the Sky at a Certain Moment in Time

 An astrology chart is a two-dimensional representation of the layout of the Solar System at any given moment in time.
-It takes the elliptical, three-dimensional reality and transforms it into a flat circle with glyphs for the Sun, Moon, Planets, Asteroids, and calculated points; slices the circle into twelve sections (representing 12 areas of life called Houses); displays lines for angular relationships between the points (known as Aspects), and shows which signs of the Zodiac apply to each Point and House.
+Essentially, it takes the elliptical, three-dimensional reality and transforms it into a flat circle with glyphs for the Sun, Moon, Planets, Asteroids, and calculated points.
+Additionally, it slices the circle into twelve sections (representing 12 areas of life called Houses), displays lines for angular relationships between the points (known as Aspects), and shows which signs of the Zodiac apply to each Point and House.

-There are many different types of moments that can be identified by the casting of a chart; the most common is someone’s birth.
-Another common cast chart is an important event, like a wedding, or the moment a business opens its doors to the public, and so on.
+Moreover, there are many different types of moments that can be identified by the casting of a chart; the most common is someone’s birth.
+Another common cast chart is for an important event, like a wedding, or the moment a business opens its doors to the public, and so on.
 Below is an example, the birth chart of Abraham Lincoln:

 Next after this publicity